IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Header             Description
 =================  ============================================================================================  ======
 LineType           Line type {AC, DC, Transformer, Converter}
-Voltage            Line voltage (e.g., 400, 220 kV, 220/400 kV if transformer).
+Switching          The transmission line is able to switch on/off                                                Yes/No Voltage            Line voltage (e.g., 400, 220 kV, 220/400 kV if transformer).
 Used only for plotting purposes  kV LossFactor         Transmission losses equal to the line flow times this factor                                  p.u.
 Resistance         Resistance (not used in the this version)                                                     p.u.